-If he could, then he’s not an addict and it’s bs to claim addiction when it was really just poor judgment in giving someone blackmail material.
+We definitely need a Google rating system for Drug Dealers.
+So people can shop for the good ones.If he could, then he’s not an addict and it’s bs to claim addiction when it was really just poor judgment in giving someone blackmail material.

 "One star, tried to blackmail me, I'll never use again.
 Unless I'm really jonsing."

-Considering that Skipper is renowned, but not necessarily recognizable by looks you have to wonder how it came to be that a coke dealer knew he was a important guy.
+I mean, he probably lives somewhere nice and the dealer probably googled his phone number.Considering that Skipper is renowned, but not necessarily recognizable by looks you have to wonder how it came to be that a coke dealer knew he was a important guy.
 Either the dealer was a media savvy fellow or Skipper got a bit chatty when making his purchase.
 Must have been some good stuff.